Orange Line (BART): Route

-The Orange Line runs primarily north-south though the East Bay.
+The Orange Line runs primarily north-south through the East Bay.
 It uses the R-Line between Richmond station and just north of MacArthur station, the K-Line between MacArthur and the Oakland Wye, the A-Line between the Wye and Fremont station, and the S-Line between Fremont and Berryessa/North San José station.
 Most sections are at-grade or elevated; the line runs through tunnels in downtown Berkeley, downtown Oakland, and under Lake Elizabeth.